2026 Congress Scorecard Methodology

 Palestinian-led organizations and Palestinian experts within the policy space have largely been excluded from the policymaking process.

-USCPR Action’s scorecard illustrates the need for Members of Congress to engage Palestinian-led organizations and Palestinian experts rather than certain special interests groups.
+USCPR Action’s scorecard illustrates the need for Members of Congress to engage Palestinian-led organizations and Palestinian experts on issues pertaining to Palestinian human rights.

 USCPR Action acknowledges assistance and contributions from community members and people in solidarity with Palestinians for their help in developing our first interactive and comprehensive resource for constituents to understand where their members stand on Palestine and Palestinian rights.